usaid-cs/yesterday-i-learned/random.md

 1. [Here](https://en.wikipedia.org/wiki/Incest#/media/File%3ATable_of_Consanguinity_showing_degrees_of_relationship.png) is a nice chart describing your relationships with what "removed" means.
 1. It is [always wise to wear black](http://www.buytshirtsonline.co.uk/colour-perception/).
 Black instils confidence, intelligence, and attracts (at least) the opposite sex.
 It is also the best colour to wear to interviews, funerals, weddings, and some sort of gaming event.
 1. ["The more development I do the more I feel like increased Lines Of Code (LOC), nearly always results in increased bugs."](http://www.mayerdan.com/ruby/2012/11/11/bugs-per-line-of-code-ratio/)
-1. All Ottawan Schawarma restaurants are called Palaces.
-If they happen to be government buildings, they also use the same soap dispensers.
 1. A fool-proof way to poach an egg is to [strain away all of the egg white](http://www.seriouseats.com/2013/03/how-to-poach-eggs-easy-way-poached-breakfast-video.html), says mister López-Alt.
 1. Discarded human waste, along with disintegrating [mudbricks](https://en.wikipedia.org/wiki/Mud_brick), create [tells](https://en.wikipedia.org/wiki/Tell), elevated mounds of stuff.
 Sometimes "Tel" gets into the location's name.
 Tel Aviv might be one.
 1. [Cob](https://en.wikipedia.org/wiki/Cob_(building) is poor man's building material, similar to [adobe](https://en.wikipedia.org/wiki/Adobe), which a company named itself for its building block properties.